adriacarrasquilla/release-radar/README.md

 # Release-Radar

-Script that generates a spotify playlist with the latests songs released from a list of artists.
+Environment for an automatic Spotify playlist that uploads periodically the top 50 newest tracks from a dataset of artists.

+It can be used from a genre release radar to a custom made artist dataset radar.

 ## Usage